EBird

 eBird is an online database of bird observations providing scientists, researchers and amateur naturalists with real-time data about bird distribution and abundance.
-Originally restricted to sightings from the Western Hemisphere, the project expanded to include New Zealand in 2008, and again expanded to cover the whole world in June 2010. eBird has been described as an ambitious example of enlisting amateurs to gather data on biodiversity for use in science.
+Originally restricted to sightings from the Western Hemisphere, the project expanded to include New Zealand in 2008, and to cover the whole world in June 2010. eBird has been described as an ambitious example of enlisting amateurs to gather data on biodiversity for use in science.

 eBird is an example of crowdsourcing, and has been hailed as an example of democratizing science, treating citizens as scientists, allowing the public to access and use their own data and the collective data generated by others.

 History and purpose

 Launched in 2002 by the Cornell Lab of Ornithology at Cornell University and the National Audubon Society, eBird gathers basic data on bird abundance and distribution at a variety of spatial and temporal scales.
 It was mainly inspired by the ÉPOQ database, created by Jacques Larivée in 1975.
 As of May 12, 2021, there were over one billion bird observations recorded through this global database.
 In recent years, there have been over 100 million bird observations recorded each year.

 eBird's goal is to maximize the utility and accessibility of the vast numbers of bird observations made each year by recreational and professional birders.
 The observations of each participant join those of others in an international network.
 Due to the variability in the observations the volunteers make, AI filters observations through collected historical data to improve accuracy.
 The data are then available via internet queries in a variety of formats.